momentohq/public-dev-docs/docs/develop/integrations/cloudflare.md

 - [Web-SDK](https://github.com/momentohq/client-sdk-javascript/tree/main/examples/cloudflare-workers/web-sdk) - How to interact with Momento cache using its Web SDK on Cloudflare workers.

 There are a few reasons why you might choose one over the other when interacting with Momento within a Cloudflare Worker.
 - The HTTP APIs is lighter-weight; you don't need to add any dependencies, you can just use the standard `fetch` HTTP client methods.
 However, it only provides a basic subset of all of the Momento APIs, such as `get`, `set`, and `delete`.

 - The Web SDK is heavier-weight; you need to add a dependency on the SDK.
 However, it supports the full Momento API (including collections like Dictionaries and SortedSets, plus the ability to publish to Momento Topics).
 It also has a complete TypeScript/JavaScript API that makes it simpler to write code to interact with Momento.
 This can save you time and effort when developing your Worker.

 Cloudflare uses a file called wrangler.toml to configure the development and publishing of a worker.
 More information about Cloudflare configuration can be found [on their website](https://developers.cloudflare.com/workers/wrangler/configuration/).

-### Using Momento HTTP API
+### Using the Momento HTTP API

 First let's navigate to the relevant example directory to use Momento's HTTP API in a Cloudflare worker.